Warehouse Receiving Guide

 This step looks different for each business, depending on the type of warehouse, the quantity and size of their items, and whether a business relies on a 3PL partner for inventory storage.

 Depending on the size and quantity of products, inventory can be stored either on a palette, a shelf, or a bin.
-If you partner with a 3PL, it’s up to their fulfillment staff to store your inventory in the most efficient and cost-effective way to save you on carrying costs.
+If you partner with a 3PL, it’s up to their fulfilment staff to store your inventory in the most efficient and cost-effective way to save you on carrying costs.

-If you own or lease a warehouse, businesses are in charge of handling storage based on their fulfillment process.
+If you own or lease a warehouse, businesses are in charge of handling storage based on their fulfilment process.
 Your logistics staff will need to take charge of completing all documentation and verification, as well as inputting the receive inventory’s information into the WMS or manually track it.